chrisj7903/Read-Victron-advertised-data/README.md

 The output of the decryption phase is another 16 byte array containing the actual unencrypted data.

 (If you have questions regarding the wolfssl library they have a bunch of user forums at https://www.wolfssl.com/forums/ where you can ask.
-That is where I posted when I was trying to figure the decryption out, and I must say the staff at wolfsssl were very helpful, knowldgeable and professional)
+That is where I posted when I was trying to figure the decryption out.
+I must say the staff at wolfssl were very professional, knowledgable and helpful).

 ### 6. The Code